amrutapawar3742/CODTECH/README.md

 JavaScript, Chrome Extension APIs, Backend (Flask / Node.js), Database

 # Notes
-All tasks were completed as per the given instructions Internet resources were used for learning and implementation Code is organized and structured for better understanding All tasks were submitted before the deadline
+All tasks were completed as per the given instructions and added images/screenshots in each folder in images section.
+Internet resources were used for learning and implementation Code is organized and structured for better understanding All tasks were submitted before the deadline